namita-chitre/class-repository-1/CONTRIBUTING.md

 # Guidelines for contributors

-* Read the documents
+* Read the documents.
-* Run the tests
+* Run the tests.
+* Open a pull request.